learning-zone/javascript-basics/README.md

 ## Q. ***How to check if an object is an array or not?***

-The `isArray()` method determines whether an object is an array.
+The `Array.isArray()` method determines whether an object is an array.
 This function returns `true` if the object is an array, and `false` if not.

 ```js
  // Creating some variables